 Prado Regional Park Campground

 Prado Regional Park Campground is in the Chino Valley basin in the southwestern corner of San Bernardino County.
-The park and its lake are popular for its variety of outdoor recreation opportunities, including boating (kayaks, canoes, and rowboats), fishing, hiking, disc golf, and biking.
-The park also has a playground, a zero-depth water playground, horseshoe pits, a nature trail, and a mountain biking trail.
+The park and its lake are popular for its proximity to many campers homes and its wonderful selection of activities.

 The campground also has 9 Group Campsites.